Could Wikileaks And Julian Assange Make Marine Le Pen The Next French President?

 “Concerning his private life, it is becoming public as we speak… Macron is a guy who is called a chouchou, or a darling, of the French media, which is owned by only a few people, as we all know.
 Besides, one of the guys who backs him is famous businessman Pierre Berge, a business partner and long-time lover of Yves Saint Laurent, who is openly homosexual and advocates gay marriage.
 There is very wealthy gay lobby behind him.
 This says it all.”

-Julian has been repeatedly accused of being a pawn of the Russian government in the U.S. elections.
+Julian has repeatedly been accused of being a pawn of the Russian government in the U.S. elections.
 The whistleblowers released a tidal wave of embarrassing information about the losing Democratic candidate while staying relatively quiet on Trump.
 Assange defended his organization by claiming that they simply released the documents that were leaked to them.
 A Wikileaks representative later stated that these revelations were timed to assure “maximum impact,” which could indicate that not everything has been released about Marine Le Pen or Emmanuel Macron.

 “We publish according to our promise to sources for maximum impact, along with our goal of informing the public, so often we split large archive releases into sections to ensure the public can fully absorb and utilize the material.
 For the Podesta Emails our release strategy was based on our Stochastic Terminator algorithm.
 We are of course also only able to publish as fast as our resources allow.”